pulumi/pulumi-tf-provider-boilerplate/README.md

         },
     ```

-1. Build the provider and ensure there are no warnings about unmapped resources and no warnings about unmapped data sources:
+1. Build the provider binary and ensure there are no warnings about unmapped resources and no warnings about unmapped data sources:

     ```bash
     make provider